kaisenlinux/manpages-dev/category/Cloning-USBBoot-Partitioning/Guymager.md

               By default, guymager uses /var/log/guymager.log as its log file.
 This option allows for specifying a different file.

        cfg=configuration_file
               The  default configuration file is /etc/guymager/guymager.cfg.
 This option allows for specifying a different file.
-Guymager creates a template configu‐ ration file when the option -cfg=template.cfg is given.
+Guymager creates a template configuration file when the option
+              -cfg=template.cfg is given.

        All other configuration options may be specified on the command line and/or in the configuration file.
 See /etc/guymager/guymager.cfg for a description of all possible options.
 In case an option is specified in the configuration file and on the command line, the command line dominates.

 EXIT CODES
        Guymager  normally  returns an exit code of 0.
 Exit code 1 means that Guymager terminated because the AutoExit function became active.
-All other exit codes are related to internal Guymager or Qt errors.
+All other exit codes are related to internal Guy‐ mager or Qt errors.

 EXAMPLES
        Write all log entries to ./my.log: